 Field courses provide a rich place-based educational experience where you can meet other students who share your commitment and passion, and take advantage of the expertise of faculty from across the consortium.
 Approximately every year, faculty from two to three colleges come together to teach a joint course.
-A course is usually offered in the summer but may also be offered during the regular semester, such as the Grand Canyon semester course.
+A course is usually offered in the summer, but it may also be offered during the regular semester, such as Prescott College’s Grand Canyon semester course.
 The Humans in Place courses give students a chance to examine the relationship of people to social and natural communities in a bioregion from a variety of different perspectives.
-Past courses include: Sustainable Business and Community in Vermont; Natural and Cultural History of Maine’s Coastal Islands; and Natural and Cultural History Interpretation of the Apostle Islands.
+Past courses include: Natural and Cultural History of Maine’s Coastal Islands; and Natural and Cultural History Interpretation of the Apostle Islands.

 An academic certificate is awarded when a student has achieved a standard of knowledge in a particular field of study.
 It offers evidence of specific learning that adds value and employment advantages to the college degree.

-Currently, the EcoLeague offers a Water Resource Management Certificate.
+Previously, the EcoLeague has offered a Water Resource Management Certificate.

 Additional certificates are being planned so please check back in the future for more information.

-The EcoLeague has over 500 + faculty, giving you access to expertise in many different disciplines.
-You can complete a project such as your senior capstone project.
-You can conduct research, collaborate with a faculty member on a paper or come up with your own unique project.
+The EcoLeague member colleges employ more than 500 faculty members, giving you access to expertise in many disciplines.
+You can conduct research, collaborate with a faculty member on a journal article, complete a senior capstone project, or come up with your own unique project.

 Graduate School Programs

 Want to be more competitive in the job market?
 Interested in continuing your education?
-Looking for a graduate school program that has small class sizes, gives you hands-on experience, etc.?
-While the EcoLeague colleges offer undergraduate degrees, several of them also offer unique graduate degrees.
-Prescott College offers a $1,000 scholarship to graduates of an EcoLeague college.
+While all EcoLeague colleges offer undergraduate degrees, some also offer graduate degrees.

 Alaska Pacific University: MS Counseling Psychology; MS in Environmental Science; MBA in Information and Communication Technology; MBA in Strategic Leadership; MA in Arts; MA in Teaching; MBA in Business Administration; and MS in Outdoor and Environmental Education.